853866252/django-monitio/README.md

     from django.contrib import messages
     messages.add_message(request, messages.INFO, 'Hello world.')

-This is compatible and equivalent to using the API provided by `persistent_messages`:
+This is compatible and equivalent to using the API provided by `monitio`:

-    import persistent_messages
+    import monitio
     from django.contrib import messages
-    persistent_messages.add_message(request, messages.INFO, 'Hello world.')
+    monitio.add_message(request, messages.INFO, 'Hello world.')

-In order to add a persistent message (one that is stored permanently in the Database), use `persistent_messages` levels listed above:
+In order to add a persistent message (one that is stored permanently in the Database), use `monitio` levels listed above:

-    messages.add_message(request, persistent_messages.WARNING, 'This message is stored in persistent_messages table till removed.')
+    messages.add_message(request, monitio.WARNING, 'This message is stored in monitio table till removed.')

 or the equivalent:

-    persistent_messages.add_message(request, persistent_messages.WARNING, 'This message is stored in persistent_messages table till removed')
+    monitio.add_message(request, monitio.WARNING, 'This message is stored in monitio table till removed')

 Note that this is only possible for logged-in users, so you are probably going to have make sure that the current user is not anonymous using `request.user.is_authenticated()`.
 Adding a persistent message for anonymous users raises a `NotImplementedError`.